- As low as $420/Night

 The cavernous living room beckons with its impressive 65" flat screen TV, providing the ideal setting for movie nights and relaxation after a day of exploration.

 Retreat to the master bedroom, where a sumptuous king bed awaits alongside a flat screen TV, providing the ultimate in comfort and relaxation.
-The master bath features a striking walk-in shower, ideal for unwinding after a day of adventure.
+The master bath features a pretty walk-in shower, ideal for unwinding after a day of adventure.

 In the guest bedroom, two double beds provide ample sleeping space for additional guests, ensuring that everybody has a comfortable place to rest and recharge.